Attic Fans Pros and Cons – 12 Facts You Need to Know

 Apart from that, in regions that get only a few days of sunshine per year, solar attic fans may not be reliable.

 Solar attic fans usually have CFM ratings up to 1200 CFM.
-But a traditional attic fan such as an electric attic fan can have a rating as high as 1600 CFM.
-This means that solar attic fans cannot push air out of the attic, and electric attic fans can.
+But a traditional attic fan such as an electric fan can have a rating as high as 1600 CFM.
+This means that solar attic fans cannot push attic air out, and electric attic fans can.

 Installing a Solar Attic Fan Comes With the Risk of Roof Leak